habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 ## What is a virtual data center?

 Think about the concept of virtual machines like [VirtualBox](https://www.virtualbox.org) or [KVM](http://www.linux-kvm.org) for a bit.
 What do they do?
 They run on some kind of physical hardware.
 It can be either a big tower PC or a small laptop.
-On top of those they can spin up virtual machines.
+On top of those they can create virtual machines.

 A virtual machine is software.
 Therefore it can be moved, copied and deleted easily.
 You can take a virtual machine image and copy it over to any other machine which might have a completely different hardware configuration.
 On top of that completely different hardware, the exact same virtual machine will come up.